 Brian’s heart to serve others has developed over the last 15 years.
 He started by volunteering at homeless shelters as well as participating in street outreach to those experiencing homelessness.

-Earlier this year, Ann went on a spring break missions trip with her campus ministry to the Denver Dream Center.
-There, for the first time in her life, she served and prayed over people who were incarcerated and homeless.
-Their intentionality to reach those in need and the want to create a relationship with people was unlike anything Ann had experienced!
+In 2019, Ann went on a spring break missions trip with her campus ministry to the Denver Dream Center.
+There, for the first time in her life, she served and prayed over people who were incarcerated and experiencing homelessness.
+Their intentionality to reach those in need and the want to create a relationship with people was unlike anything Ann had ever experienced.
 Once the trip was over, she felt like God was calling her to continue this service in Kansas.

-Now, Ann is interning at the Kansas City Dream Center, where she will be working in the Despensa, writing grants, creating a social media strategy, etc. Besides helping those in need in the community, she also feels called to help others understand the importance of healthy eating and exercising.
-Ann is also learning Spanish so that she can communicate more effectively with people from the community!
+Ann is now interning at the Kansas City Dream Center, where she will be working in the Despensa, taking pictures, and creating a social media strategy.
+Besides helping those in need in the community, she also feels called to help others understand the importance of healthy eating and exercising.
+Ann is also learning Spanish so she can communicate more effectively with our guests!